Skip to content

 docker pull <image_name>

-This command creates a new bridge network named "network1" that containers can connect to for networked communication.
+Create a new bridge network named "network1" that containers can connect to for networked communication:

 docker network create -d bridge network1